MITSUI & CO., LTD.

 Ishida: We will continue to work alongside you toward the realization of your goals.
 Thank you for your time today.

-1. Start of survey using Mitsui & Co.
+1. Continuation and expansion of survey structure using Mitsui & Co.
 Group vehicles

-2. Collaboration with four central and local governments in Japan (against a target of 10)
+2. Collaboration with 10 central and local governments in Japan (achieving a target of 10)

-3. Seven countries overseas surveyed (against a target of five)
+3. Eight countries surveyed (against a target of five)

-4. Three releases (against a target of six)
+4. Five press releases (against a target of six)

-5. One case of collaboration with an international organization (against a target of two)
+5. Four cases of collaboration with international organizations (against a target of two)

 Mitsui’s Materiality